 How to Clean the Inside of the Glass

-For this job, simply grab your handy spray bottle filled with vinegar and water.
+Simply grab your handy spray bottle filled with vinegar and water for this job.

-If your windows are particularly dirty, you can use the ammonia mixture instead.
+If your windows are filthy, you can use the ammonia mixture instead.

 Step 1: Spritz the interior of the window with the cleaner.